 The bar has a small cozy corner with some books for those in need.
 On the other side, the wall is painted in a street art way.
 The bar has very cool terrace tables facing the street (and the few cars but you don’t really notice they are around).

 The other big attraction is the food, that I found quite remarkable for such a place.
-The offer is simple but tasty, featuring more than just peanuts and chips.
+The offer is simple but tasty.
 Frankly I’m not a big fan of “cooked liver” but I tried the “sült maj” served with white bread and homemade pickles.
 Quite a treat!
 And there are more Hungarian tapas on the menu.
 On tap, they’ve got lots of nice Czech beers and fruity Hungarian syrups.

 All that is nicely and warmly served.
 Love it!